sgalizia/sa-2018-landing-page/P05-Grouping-Elements/content.md

 # The Content Division Element

 The `<div>` tag is used to group other HTML content together.
 The `<div>` element doesn't add or change the content of your HTML.
-Instead, it's main purpose is to provide an easy way to target and each group.
+Instead, its main purpose is to provide an easy way to target and each group.

 ## Creating a <div>